analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad717x_console/ad717x_console.rst

 (like GPIOs, SPI, I2C, etc).

 The Platform simplifies the overall software development process by providing the low level driver support.
-This reduces the hardware dependency as any Mbed enabled board (Or an STM32 board) can be used with same firmware with little modifications (precisely changing a pin mapping).
+This reduces the hardware dependency as any STM32 board can be used with same firmware with little modifications (precisely changing a pin mapping).

 =================
 Interface Diagram